runzhe-yang/runzhe-yang.github.io/_pages/about.md

 Short Bio
 ===

 My name is **Yang, Runzhe (杨润哲)**.
 The Chinese character “润” means nourishing or abundant, while “哲” was chosen by my parents with the hope that I would always think rationally and calmly.
-Alternatively, you can call me *Reiny* directly.
+Alternatively, you can call me *Reiny (Yang)* directly.

 I am now a fourth-year undergraduate student at *[the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/index.htm)*, *[Wuhan University](https://en.whu.edu.cn/)*, majoring in Statistics and Probability, on the way of being a probabilist.